cervania-aldrich/cervania-aldrich/README.md

 ## About

 Hello, I’m an **`iOS Developer!`** Passionate about learning new things, building applications and connecting with people.
-Seeking for full-time job opportunities as an iOS Mobile Developer.
+Seeking for full-time job opportunities as an iOS Mobile Developer / Junior Software Developer / Graduate Software Engineer.

 ## Key Achievements
 🎓 Graduated at the University of Sheffield with a 2:1 BEng degree in Mechatronics and Robotics.